THE SOMERSET HILLS CHORUS

 How to Join:

-We would love to have you sing with us!
+We would love to have you sing with us for our next project!
 No formal audition is required—just a willingness to commit to rehearsals and bring your enthusiasm for making great music together.

 We look forward to making music with you and celebrating the power of song in film.
 Don’t miss this chance to be part of an unforgettable performance!